Mean, Variance, and Standard Deviation In Exercises 11–14, find t... | Channels for Pearson+

 Mean of a Binomial Distribution

 The mean of a binomial distribution, also known as the expected value, is calculated using the formula μ = n * p.
-This value represents the average number of successes expected in n trials, providing a central point around which the distribution is centered.
-For the given values of n and p, the mean indicates how many successes we anticipate.
+This value represents the average number of successes expected in n trials.
+For the given parameters n = 50 and p = 0.4, the mean provides a central value around which the distribution of outcomes is centered.

 Recommended video: